I live in the San Francisco Bay Area, one of the country’s most expensive real estate markets.

 Ready To Put Your $200k To Work For You?

 Now that you’ve walked through Jack and Jill’s two fictional scenarios, perhaps you’re ready to dip your toes into real estate syndication investing yourself.

-If that’s the case, the best thing you can do is to invest your time into educating yourself, to make sure that this is the best option for you.
+If that’s the case, the best thing you can do is to invest your time in educating yourself to make sure that this is the best option for you.

-To access our exclusive members-only resources, to get samples of our previous real estate syndication deals, and to consider investing alongside us, join the Goodegg Investor Club today!
+To access our exclusive members-only resources, get samples of our previous real estate syndication deals, and consider investing alongside us, join the Goodegg Investor Club today!